obsidian-tasks-group/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Manual Testing/Task Toggling Scenarios/Reading Mode line numbers in callouts.md

 **When** I view the tasks in Reading mode with debug enabled

-**Then** I see that the blockquote seems to start a new section line, but the backlinks show the actual ordinary heading name.
+**Then** I see that the callout seems to start a new section line, but the backlinks show the actual ordinary heading name.

 ## Section 1